 SDI für PEPSI

 The main purpose of the Solar Disk Integrated (SDI) telescopes is to feed disk-unresolved solar light - aka the Sun as a star - to the currently most powerful stellar spectograph in the world - PEPSI.
+Its successor, SDI-POL allows to do this for polarimetric light.
 Besides providing an independent means of monitoring the spectrograph's point-spread function over time, it will also provide an unprecedented set of quasi-continuous, long-term, high-resolution, time-resolved spectra of the solar disk.
 For the Sun, this allows us to study the dynamics of the solar atmosphere over an entire solar cycle.
 Profile variations of photospheric lines can be used, if carefully chosen, to study overall variations of temperature and pressure.
 Chromospheric lines as sensitive indicators of the net UV and X-ray flux may be used to study variations of the magnetic activity of the Sun.
 But the example of the Sun might be exploited in further ways: We will be able to test and study differential rotation of the Sun with the same techniques we apply to stars and, using the polarimetric mode, we will be able to verify our multipole magnetic field models of the Sun-like stars and to compare them to the net solar magnetic field variations available through SDI measurements.

 The data flow is determined from the goal to obtain three full-wavelength R=300,000 spectra with S/N of approx. 5,000:1 per day.
 One full PEPSI spectrum is comprised of three cross-disperser (CD) settings (a total of six exposures because PEPSI has two arms).
 This covers the wavelength range of 383 to 907 nm.
 We expect to reach a peak S/N ≈ 500:1 in a single 2-sec exposure and thus need roughly 100 consecutive spectra per CD setting.
 With an expected read-out time of 12 sec plus a 1 sec safety overhead, the cadence per CD setting is 1500 sec (25 min).
 Changing from one CD to the other is expected to take ≈ 1 min.
 A single Th-Ar wavelength calibration frame is expected to take also ≈1 min.
 The total time on a target (i.e. the Sun) is then 78 min.
 This sequence is then repeated twice to give three independent spectra.
 The total time needed is approximately 240 min (4 hours).